 b.
-When was your central heating system or partial central heating system installed?
-Prior to purchase c.
+When was your central heating system or partial central heating system installed? unknown c.
 Do you have a maintenance contract for the central heating system?
 No d.
 When was your maintenance agreement last renewed?
 (Please provide the month and year).
-N/A